-The accident book is to be completed for significant injuries.
+The accident book is to be completed for all injuries.
 Accident forms must be completed for more serious injuries.
-These forms once completed must be sent to the LA within three working days.
-Yellow forms are kept in the office with the Health and Safety files.
+The paper copy of the form must be filed in and returned to the Business Manager to be entered onto MyView.